rhel-labs/learn-katacoda/imagebuilder-cli/step4.md

 have copy/pasted from the output of your status from the previous step.

 Now that the machine image is available locally, mount the disk image into your directory tree at the /mnt mountpoint.
-For this we will use mount the qcow2 image as a network block device (NBD).
+For this, we will mount the qcow2 image as a network block device (NBD).

 Load the NBD kernel module using the `modprobe` utility -